kdave/btrfs-progs/Documentation/btrfstune.rst

                 that device will become unmountable.
 Setting the seeding flag back will not fix that.

-                A valid usecase is 'seeding device as a base image'.
+                A valid usecase is *seeding device as a base image*.
 Clear the seeding flag, update the filesystem and make it seeding again, provided that it's OK to throw away all filesystems built on top of the previous base.